porter3/WellbeingTrackerApp/README.md

 --------------------

 Still a work in progress.
-Future goals include a done UI with React, recommendation engine, progressive web app conversion, and reading user nutrition data from an external API.
+Future goals include a redone UI with React, recommendation engine, progressive web app conversion, and reading user nutrition data from an external API.